-The Judge hearing the claimant's case dismissed arguments that the claimant was exaggerating his symptoms.
-He agreed with the medical experts that the claimant would continue to have significant on going joint pain.
-Whilst the claimant continued to work as a Maintenance Engineer this was no longer in extremely low temperatures, but the Judge considered the claimant was likely to suffer disadvantage if he tried to seek alternative employment.
+The judge hearing the claimant's case dismissed arguments that the claimant was exaggerating his symptoms.
+He agreed with the medical experts that the claimant would continue to have significant ongoing joint pain.
+Whilst the claimant continued to work as a Maintenance Engineer this was no longer in extremely low temperatures, but the Judge considered the claimant was likely to suffer a disadvantage if he tried to seek alternative employment.

 The Judge made an award for pain suffering and loss of amenity of £20,000 with additional award of £7,000 for the likely disadvantage the claimant would suffer if he looked for other employment.
 The overall award allowing for loss of earnings and necessary care was £33,555.

 The panel of work accident solicitors have over 25 years experience helping injured people make work accident claims.